Our WorkWe work with farmers

 Improving farm livelihoods in drylands

-- Help farmers to adapt and sustain through changing climatic conditions through better management of natural resources
+- Helping farmers to adapt and sustain through changing climatic conditions through better management of natural resources

-- Help farmers to make better choices of crops, cropping systems and farming systems and enable them to adopt the ecological agriculture practices.
+- Helping farmers to make better choices of crops, cropping systems and farming systems and enable them to adopt the ecological agriculture practices.

-- Build local level farmer institutions and their capacities to sustain the adoption of ecological agriculture
+- Building local level farmer institutions and their capacities to sustain the adoption of ecological agriculture

 Areas of Operation

 AMEF has been working in the three South Indian States – Andhra Pradesh, Karnataka and Tamil Nadu.
 Presently the areas of operation include Kolar, Dharwad and Magadi areas in Karnataka and Dharmapuri and Pennagaram areas in Tamil Nadu.